arabog/ALX-Study-1/Readme.md

 int c = b + a * a / b - a;
 What's the value of c?

 There is a set of rules that help us solve this puzzle.
-In order from less precedence to more precedence, we have:
+In order, from less precedence to more precedence, we have:
 the = assignment operator
 the + and - binary operators
 the * and / operators